planetoftheweb/hexo-theme-bootstrap4-reveal/README.md

 - [archives](./layout/_widget/archives.ejs)
 - [recent_posts](./layout/_widget/recent_posts.ejs)

-All widgets are enabled and displayed by default.
+All widgets are enabled by default.
 You can toggle them on/off with the `widgets` setting in the theme's [_config.yml](./config.yml).

 \* **NOTE**: The "about" widget contains static Lorem Ipsum text by default.
 You'll want to edit the `about_widget_content` setting for your site or disable the widget in the [theme config](./config.yml).
 You can also modify the widget file itself to include contents from a Markdown page:
 ```html